Atmospheres of Rocky Exoplanets: ATMOSPHERIC DYNAMICS AND CLIMATE

 \subsection{Clouds and climate}

 Clouds are important because they affect observables and climate.
 They are also a huge challenge to model.
 Once clouds condense, they can scatter and/or absorb both incoming visible and outgoing IR radiation, depending on their composition and size distribution.
-Species that absorb in the UV, visible or near-IR, such as photochemical hazes and ozone (\ce{O3}), can cause strong temperature inversions in the atmosphere and an `anti-greenhouse' effect that lowers surface temperatures \citep{mckay1991greenhouse}.
+Species that absorb in the UV, visible or near-IR, such as photochemical hazes and ozone (\ce{O3}), can cause strong temperature inversions in the atmosphere and an anti-greenhouse effect that lowers surface temperatures \citep{mckay1991greenhouse}.
 However, many condensates, including \ce{H2O} and \ce{CO2} clouds, mainly scatter visible radiation.
 The net climate effect of these species then comes down to a competition between visible scattering and IR extinction effects, which leads to variations in the sign of radiative forcing with cloud altitude \citep{pierrehumbert2010principles}.

 Multiple studies have now modeled radiatively active clouds on rocky exoplanets using GCMs \citep[e.g., ][]{wordsworth2011gliese,yang2013stabilizing,kumar2016inner,turbet2016habitability,wolf2017assessing,sergeev2020atmospheric,lefevre20213d}.
 Among other things, these studies have shown that \ce{CO2} clouds can cause warming on cool planets with thick \ce{CO2} atmospheres via IR scattering, supporting earlier predictions from 1D models \citep{forget1997warming}.
 Beginning with \cite{yang2013stabilizing}, they have also suggested that on slowly rotating planets, concentrated water clouds can cause enhanced reflection of starlight around the substellar point.
-This could help planets around M-type stars maintain surface liquid water at higher incident stellar fluxes than planets around G-type stars.
+This could help planets around M-stars maintain surface liquid water at higher incident stellar fluxes than planets around G-stars.

 In all cases, the overall magnitude of cloud effects is dependent on details of cloud microphysics and convection, which are usually poorly constrained.
 First-principles studies that focus on the behavior of convection \citep[e.g., ][]{ding2016convection,ding2018global} or cloud and precipitation microphysics \citep[e.g., ][]{zsom20121d,gao2018microphysics,loftus2021physics} under a wide variety of different regimes are important for future progress in this area.
 Finally, and perhaps most importantly, clouds matter to exoplanet observations: most often because they obscure the detection of other spectral features. \cite{komacek2020clouds} and \cite{suissa2020dim} studied the effects of clouds on JWST transmission spectroscopy, and concluded that detection of water vapor will be extremely difficult on water-rich Earth-like planets if spectral features are truncated by a cloud deck.
 The challenge posed to future observations by clouds is discussed further in Section~\ref{sec:observations}.